Is Kleinfeld Actually Like It Appears to Be on “Say Yes to the Dress”?

-Having watched a few episodes of SYTTD in my lifetime, I was curious about what the whole experience would be like.
-Would it be fancy-shmancy inside the bridal boutique?
-Would it be superloud, with brides-to-be, stylists, and maid of honours fussing all over the place?
-How many girls would say yes to the dress while I was in the store, and furthermore, would they get glasses of champagne delivered if they said yes at 9 a.m?
-Because that's what time my appointment was at — 9 a.m.
-So yes, BTW, I did make that appointment.
+Having watched a few episodes of “Say Yes to the Dress” throughout my lifetime, I was curious about the experience of shopping for a wedding dress at Kleinfeld’s famous flagship location in New York City.
+Would it be as fancy inside the bridal boutique as the store appears to be on TV?
+Would it be super loud and chaotic, with brides-to-be, stylists, and maids of honour fussing all over the place?
+How many girls would actually say yes to the dress while I was in the store, and furthermore, would they get glasses of champagne delivered, even if they said yes at, say, 9 a.m.?
+(Which, by the way, just so happened to be the time of my appointment and was the first slot of the day.)

-The next 90 minutes flew by at a speedy pace, so I don't think I was far off at all by comparing this experience to a marathon.
-While I didn't find a dress, I learned a lot about what it's like to shop at Kleinfeld and gathered a bunch of interesting facts to share with you.
-By the end of it all, I had made new friends and developed a newfound appreciation for consultants like Antonella, who do a lot to make women from all over the world feel beautiful when they fly into New York just to visit Kleinfeld.
-Now I understand why so many people end up choosing The One at Kleinfeld.
-I myself did not say yes to the dress, but at least I said yes to the store, and I'm really glad I did.
+The next 90 minutes changing in and out of gowns flew by.
+While I didn’t end up finding a dress, I learned a lot about what it’s like to shop at Kleinfeld.
+By the end of the experience, I had a newfound appreciation for consultants like Antonella, who make women from all over the world feel beautiful when they visit Kleinfeld.
+I now understand why so many people end up choosing The One at this popular boutique.
+Ahead, read everything you’ve ever wanted to know about the in-store bridal shopping experience at Kleinfeld in NYC.